 Enter the number of refills.

-To specify a Refill Quantity or
+💡 Tip: To specify a different Refill Quantity or

 Refill Duration, click:

-Enter the date the patient is to start taking the treatment.
+Defaults to the current date.
+Update, as necessary, to change the date the patient is to start taking the treatment.

 Substitution Not Allowed

 Select Yes if the pharmacist should not substitute with a generic version or another brand.
 Substitution Not Allowed is displayed on the prescription.

 Select this checkbox to indicate that this is a past treatment that the patient is no longer taking, but you're recording it for your records.

 Save to my frequents